This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 of wood will work, including hardwoods such as oak, however,

-its easier to use the hardwoods when theyre green
+its easier to use hardwoods when theyre green

-(which is why a lot of rough sawn lumber is used green and
+(which is why a lot of rough sawn lumber is used for roof decking green and

 The material should